DynamiteDan/wordbomb-cheat/README.md

 works for all wordbomb-esque games

 roblox might be a little bit of a problem since the prompt appears in two places, working on a fix

+F8 to auto type, make sure game window is focused